Main dispute resolution methods

-Under the legislation that is pending enactment, employees involved in re-employment claims or claims for the collection of debts arising out of employment agreements must attempt mediation before commencing litigation before the courts.
-The authors consider that this is likely to increase the use of mediation as an alternative dispute resolution method, as the practitioners and parties become more familiar and apprised of the process.
+From 1 January 2018, employees involved in re-employment claims or claims for the collection of debts arising out of employment agreements must attempt mediation before commencing litigation before the courts.
+The authors consider that this is likely to increase the use of mediation as an ADR method, as practitioners and parties become more familiar and apprised of the process.

 Additionally, the Law amending the Enforcement and Bankruptcy Law and Other Laws entered into force on 15 March 2018 with the aim to increase the quality and speed of the judicial system.
 Several amendments were made in the area of dispute resolution, for example:

 - Commercial cases under the value of TRY100,000 are now subject to the simple procedure.